MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-to-v18.md

 The process for upgrading the similar for a single-tenant and multitenant deployment.
 However, there are some inherent differences.
 With a single-tenant deployment, the application code and business data are in the same database.
 In a multitenant deployment, application code is in a separate database (the application database) than the business data (tenant).
 In the procedures that follow, for a single-tenant deployment, consider references to the *application database* and *tenant database* as the same database.
 Steps are marked as *Single-tenant only* or *Multitenant only* where applicable.

-## Prepare and upgrade permissions and permission sets
+## Task 1: Prepare and upgrade permissions and permission sets

 Version 18 introduces the capability to define permissions sets as AL objects, instead data.
 Permissions sets as AL objects is now the default and recommended model for permissions.
 However, for now, you can choose to use the legacy model, where permissions are defined and stored as data in the database.
 Whichever model you choose, there are certain tasks and process you'll have to go through during upgrade.